-The Manufacturing Engineering Tripos (MET) is very different to other Engineering options.
+The Mechanical Engineering Tripos (MET) is an option that can be taken following the completion of Part I of the Engineering degree.
 The course provides a sound theoretical basis in manufacturing technology, manufacturing engineering and business management, coupled with the repeated experience of putting theory into practice via a series of projects.

 In addition to ten taught modules, all students take part in a major design project, that enables them to develop an idea from first concept to working prototype, and produce a detailed business plan.
 Students also benefit from a series of structured industrial visits and skills sessions to develop professional and leadership skills.
 Follow this link for more details on the 3rd year.